 Ever since the Prohibition Era, speakeasy culture has taken root in cities like New York and London.
-Taipei has officially put itself on the map with a bar scene that’s transformed over the past decade.
-Whether in the mood for a rosewater gin and tonic, cocktails served on tap, or concoctions by a guest bartender, these nine Taipei hotspots are favorites of Journy founders Susan Ho and Leiti Hsu.
+Taipei City has officially put itself on the map with a bar scene that’s transformed over the past decade.
+Whether in the mood for a rosewater gin and tonic, craft beer, live music, happy hour, cocktails served on tap, or concoctions by a guest bartender, these 10 Taipei bars are favorites of Journy founders Susan Ho and Leiti Hsu.

-Inspired by SOHO House London, the group of creative behind the months-old Staff Only wanted Taipei to have its version of a members-only club, with a signature dose of the warmth and friendliness the Taiwanese are known for.
+Inspired by SOHO House London, Staff Only Club in the Zhongzheng District is the Taipei version of a members-only club, with a signature dose of the warmth and friendliness the Taiwanese are known for.
 Getting in is all part of the fun.
 Members must tap their membership cards on the ‘Staff Only’ sign at the front door, then ‘clock in’ at the bar.
 From super balanced cocktails (order something custom to test your bartender’s mettle!), 20s-esque decor, bold signage, and etched glassware, every detail is deliberate.
 The drinks are classic with zany Taiwanese touches and ingredients.

 Barber in the front, party in the back.
 Yup, you read that right.
 During the day, the space operates as a hair salon and by night, a chic bar you’d never suspect was hidden behind that bookshelf in the corner.
 At Mozi, you’ll find a spacious lounge with dramatic dark leather banquettes and lighting fixtures reminiscent of the 1930s.
 The cocktail list is short and sweet, driven by the classics—and if you come on the earlier side and happen to have skipped dinner, make sure to order some of the fare here, as it’s some of the best bar food in town.

 4. FRANK Taipei